5 Signs your Child is at Risk for Type 2 Diabetes

 Your child doesn’t eat a pile of chocolate chip cookies and “get diabetes.”
 As a parent it’s crucial to be aware of early symptoms of the chronic condition as they surface gradually.

-How Do I Know if My Child is at Risk?
+How Do I Know if My Child is at Risk for Type 2 Diabetes?

 The three leading factors that put your child at greatest risk for T2D are obesity, family history, and a sedentary lifestyle.